 - Baxter’s nerve compression and entrapment is not the most common cause of heel nerve pain.

 - Some sources even say Baxter’s nerve compression can be involved in up to 20% of heel pain cases!

 - This can result in more nighttime pain, as well as pain during rest.

 - If you have numbness, burning, and tingling, it may be Baxter’s pinched nerve in the heel!

 Plantar Fasciitis Symptoms:

-- Plantar fasciitis commonly causes sharp shooting, stabbing pain and soreness that occurs with your first steps in the morning.
+- Plantar fasciitis commonly causes sharp, shooting, stabbing pain and soreness with your first steps in the morning.